 Public art with a railway theme

-When I look at them I think of the men and women across the years who used that tunnel to get to and from their work ‘inside’ as working in the GWR Works was referred to.
 And as the Swindon Advertiser article says – they don’t half add some interest to a dark passage.
 Ooh er missus!

 As you walk through the tunnel towards the town centre this is the order in which they appear – I think …

 The artist responsible, Bruce Williams, said:

 ‘The characters you can see used the route under the tracks themselves on their way to and from work.
 These are regular men and women, who worked on the trains through war and peace and in all weathers.
 There are riveters, train drivers and look-out people.

 On the opposite walls in gleaming letters read the words Swindon Works.
 That’s the name of the site yes.
 But one could also read it as a hopeful slogan for the future.’